edwardhorsey/docker-tut/README.md

 #### Named volume
 name : path on container, eg. `mongo-db:/data/db` **but** must mention in docker-composer.yml as a volume under volumes section

+### Custom networks
+#### Inspect network
+`sudo docker network inspect [network name]`

+On custom networks within Docker DNS is built in.
+We can use service name and DNS will resolve to the ip. eg. Log into the node app container and ping mongo.
+It will resolve to mongo's IP address.
 ## Docker Normal
 ### Build image
 `sudo docker build -t node-docker-app-image .`